Cidara Therapeutics Q1 2025 Earnings Call Transcript

 Chief Business Officer at Cidara Therapeutics

 No, Jeff, I think you said it very well.
-Feel really confident that physicians are recognizing that vaccines are not adequately protecting these individuals.
-And if they were, I think we'd see something different in the hospitalization rate data.
-So unmet need despite vaccination is clearly there.
-And actually we'll have some data on this on the twenty second where we ask physicians, the specialists in particular, those that manage these high risk patients, their perception of the importance of flu and preventing flu in these patients.
+I feel really confident that physicians are recognizing that vaccines are not adequately protecting these individuals.
+If they were, I think we'd see something different in the hospitalization rate data.
+Unmet need despite vaccination is clearly there.
+Actually, we'll have some data on this on the 22nd where we ask physicians, the specialists in particular, those that manage these high-risk patients, their perception of the importance of flu and preventing flu in these patients.
+It is very strong data, and I'll be excited to share that with you on the 22nd.

 Gregory Renza